5j9/tsetmc/README.rst

 * ``key_stats``

-The ``price_adjustments`` function gets all the price adjustments for a specified flow.
+The ``instruments.price_adjustments`` function gets all the price adjustments for a specified flow.

 If you are interested in other information that are available on tsetmc.com but this library has no API for, please `open an issue`_ for them on github.